On the Dynamical Stability and Instability of Parker Problem: Introduction

 Since Parker's pioneering work \cite{ParkerEN1955}, many physicists have continued to develop the linear theory and nonlinear numerical simulation of the Parker instability, see \cite{machida2013dynamo,HDGWAGTDXGKMH,KJRDJTWT,RLFSSGRSABPJFATP,MKADCRHDW} and the references cited therein.
 Moreover, the physicists have considered the Parker instability to be also one of the possible mechanisms for other various astrophysical phenomenon \cite{RFMGATPA232018}, such as, the rising and falling motions of gases above the spiral arm \cite{RFMGATPA,RFMGATPA2}, the molecular loops in the Galactic center \cite{MLGFYS3}, the Barnard loop in Orion, the rise and emergence of magnetic flux tubes in the Sun and other stars \cite{ParkerEN,RFMGATPA256,barker2012magnetic,RFMGATPA12345} as well as in accretion disks \cite{CGDLJGRADF}, the jets ejected from the centers of active galaxies \cite{PJHA14}, and so on.
 Recently, Khalzov et.al. first used the Madison Plasma Couette Experiment to model the Parker instability \cite{KIVBBPKNFCB}.

 It has been also widely investigated how the Parker instability evolves under the effects of other physical factors, such as rotation \cite{KJRDJTWT}, cosmic rays \cite{kudoh2014magnetohydrodynamic,kuwabara2004nonlinear}, corona \cite{KHHTMRHTSKMS}, self-gravity \cite{CWCMRTTUMSK}, nonuniform gravitational fields \cite{RFMGATPA232018}, random magnetic fields \cite{KJRDT}, and so on.
 The effect of boundary conditions of the velocity on the evolution of the Parker instability was investigated in our previous article \cite{JFJSJMFM}.
-Based on the linearized motion equations, we have found that the non-slip velocity boundary condition, imposed on the direction of a (equilibrium) magnetic field, can enhance the stabilizing effect of the field, so that the Parker instability can be prevented under a sufficiently strong magnetic field.
-The intrinsic mechanism that a non-slip boundary condition of the velocity can restrain the growth of instability lies in that the velocity can not be decoupled from the magnetic field in this case.

-The main aims in this article are to rigorously show the stabilizing effect of a (equilibrium) magnetic field on the nonlinear Parker instability through a non-slip boundary condition, and the criteria that give the nonlinear Parker instability by developing new mathematical techniques based on the nonlinear motion equations.
+Based on the linearized motion equations, Jiang et.al. have found a new phenomenon that the non-slip velocity boundary condition, imposed on the direction of a (equilibrium) magnetic field, can enhance the stabilizing effect of the field, so that the Parker instability can be prevented under a sufficiently strong magnetic field.
+The main aims in this article are to rigorously prove this new phenomenon (i.e., the inhibition effect of a magnetic field on the nonlinear Parker instability through a non-slip boundary condition), and the criterion that gives the nonlinear Parker instability by developing new mathematical techniques based on the nonlinear motion equations.
 Before stating our results, we formulate the problem mathematically.